 Reality: I do jump awake, out of sheer terror that I have somehow fallen asleep on the couch again, and forgot the alarm.
 I put on whatever’s clean in my closet.
 I race around praying the baby doesn’t wake up or else I will be putting on mascara while he claws at my leg like a grumpy koala bear.
 (A cute one though).

 The disparity between new parent expectations and new parent reality can be jarring.
 We live in a world where parenting is increasingly expected to look “picture-perfect,” which is largely perpetuated through social media.
 This is not reality.
+Your own expectations for family life and parenting may not match your partner’s.
+This can be a further challenge.
 Managing expectations is a key component that will help you settle into your role as a new parent.

 The battle new parents find themselves entering into is, Many Expectations vs. No Experience.
-This is not a reality that is setting you up for a parenting fail; however, it is one that may trap you into focusing too much on what you think you’re doing wrong, instead of all that’s right.
+This is not necessarily a reality that is setting you up for a parenting fail.
+However, it is one that may trap you into focusing too much on what you think you’re doing wrong, instead of all that’s right.
+A lot of times our own parental expectations may be formed by the way we were raised or things our parents expected.
+We may need to ask ourselves if those expectations are realistic and right for our circumstances.

 The challenge of understanding expectations is realizing they are formed from individual experience and preconceived notions of how things should be.
 Relationships, careers, and personal performance are areas we hold great expectations for ourselves.
 When managing expectations with a spouse or other parent, your job, and your own performance, excellent communication is absolutely essential.
 Yes, get used to talking to yourself even when the baby is asleep, because it will happen.